-Office of Patient Protection.
-The Massachusetts Office of Patient Protection is available to help members with information and/or reports about grievances.
+Office of Patient Protection

+The Massachusetts Office of Patient Protection can help members with information and reports about health plan appeals and complaints.
 To contact that office, you can call 1-800-436-7757.
 Or, you can fax a request to 1-617-624-5046.
 Or, you can go online and log on to the Office of Patient Protection's Web site at www.mass.gov/hpc/opp.